Lecture notes on the formation and early evolution of planetary systems: Evolution of Planetary Systems

 \subsubsection{Stochastic migration}

-To a first approximation the efficiency of angular momentum transport has little impact on the predicted Type~I migration rate.
-This assumes, however, that the disk is laminar.
-More realistically, angular momentum transport itself derives from turbulence, which is accompanied by a spatially and temporally varying pattern of density fluctuations in the protoplanetary disk.
-These fluctuations will exert {\em random} torques on planets of any mass embedded within the disk, in much the same way as transient spiral features in the Galactic disk act to increase the velocity dispersion of stellar populations \cite{carlberg85}.
+In a turbulent disk migration (especially of low mass bodies) will not be perfectly smooth.
+Turbulence is accompanied by a spatially and temporally varying pattern of density fluctuations, which exert {\em random} torques on planets of any mass embedded within the disk. \citep[Analogously, transient spiral features in the Galactic disk increase the velocity dispersion of stellar populations;][]{carlberg85}.
 If we assume that the random torques are uncorrelated with the presence of a planet, then the random torques' linear scaling with planet mass will dominate over the usual Type~I torque (scaling as $M_p^2$) for sufficiently low masses.
 The turbulence will then act to increase the velocity dispersion of collisionless bodies, or, in the presence of damping, to drive a random walk in the semi-major axis of low mass planets.